ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

      - _Color_: indicates selected genre during interaction
      - _Line_: indicates the overall average
      - _Text_: indicates genre label
-Justification: The point mark was chosen instead of bars since the average does not need to originate at zero.
-It also supports effective encoding of count using size.
+Justification: The point mark was chosen instead of bars since the average does not need to originate at zero and it supports effective encoding of count using size.
 The size channel is able to highlight genre popularity.
 Color serves a supporting aesthetic role, helping users visually track the selected genre.
 The use of the line was also important to serve as an anchor for the points, and to show how the values did not vary too much from the overall mean.
 Due to the points being far from the axis, the labels were removed and placed near their corresponding point.

 2) Histogram
 - Mark: Bar (mark_bar)